FH-Inway/d365fo.tools.wikirepo/How-To-Provision-Environment-Tier1.md

 * PowerShell 5.1
 * d365fo.tools module installed
 * d365fo.tools module loaded into a PowerShell session
-* Valid Azure AD user account
+* Valid Azure AD user account that should be assigned as the D365FO administrator

 Please visit the [Install as an Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Administrator) or the [Install as a Non Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Non-Administrator) tutorials to learn how to install the tools.